Savin-Alex/securevault/README.md

    - Choose from presets: Safe (20 chars), Balanced (16 chars), Fast (12 chars), or Pronounceable

 3. **Manage entries**:
+   - Search entries using the search bar in the top right
    - Edit existing entries
    - Copy passwords to clipboard (auto-clears in 30 seconds)
    - Delete entries when no longer needed